Charpollo/LEOS-RO/docs/CRTS2-HIL-SATELLITE.md

 # CRTS2: Hardware-in-the-Loop CubeSat for RED ORBIT

 ## Executive Summary
-**CRTS2** (CyberRTS Satellite 2) is a physical Hardware-in-the-Loop (HIL) satellite simulator that connects directly to RED ORBIT, demonstrating the platform's capability to integrate real hardware with 8 million object space simulations.
+**CRTS2** (CyberRTS Satellite 2) is a physical Hardware-in-the-Loop (HIL) satellite simulator that connects directly to RED ORBIT, demonstrating the platform's capability to integrate real hardware with live space simulations.
+Whether running 15,000 objects with Havok physics, 50,000 with optimizations, or 8 million with GPU acceleration - CRTS2 pulls real telemetry from the active simulation.
 This creates the world's first browser-to-spacecraft testing environment.

 ---